janoside/lightning-rpc-explorer/README.md

 # Lightning RPC Explorer

-Simple, database-free Lightning network explorer, via RPC.
+Simple, database-free Lightning network explorer, via gRPC.
 Built with Node.js, express, bootstrap-v4.

 This tool is intended to be a simple, self-hosted explorer for the Lightning network, driven by RPC calls to your own lightning node.